kloimhardt/bb-web/README.md

 Note that the variable `bb-web/state` is special.
 It is automatically updated on the screen when its content is accessed by `deref`.
 Within bb-web, you cannot create such useful beasts on your own, but arguably having only one of those is exactly right for even the most sophisticated purposes.

-It is fair to say that understanding the 6 lines of Cloure code in the above example means understanding Clojure.
-In any case, also run the next example, as it is taken from a book and therefore has lots of explanations.

 ## Further examples

-### Luminus Guestbook front-end

-Double click on `guestbook_0.html`.
-It is based on the guestbook-reagent example of the [Luminus book](https://pragprog.com/titles/dswdcloj3/web-development-with-clojure-third-edition/)<sup>[2](#myfootnote2)</sup>.
-To see the nice css styling, you need WiFi connection, a requirement that will be dropped in a later example.

 ### Using Babashka as back-end